russelljjarvis/ScienceAccessibility/README.md

 Objectively describing the different character of the different writing styles will allow us to prescribe how, to shift academic science writing into a more accessible niche, where science can more aggressively compete with pseudo-science, and blogs, facilitating greater knowledge transference, at a moment in history when public awareness is critically at stake.

+## Machine Estimation of Writing Complexity:
+The accessibility of written word can be approximated by a computer program that reads over the text, and guesses the mental difficulty, associated with comprehending a written document.
+The computer program maps reading difficult onto a quantity that represents the number of years of schooling needed to decode the language in the document.
+For convenience, we can refer to the difficulty associated with the text as the 'complexity' of the document.

 ## Open Data Counterpart of this Code Repository lives at: